lucaznch/quizia/README.md

 1. [here](base/README.md) you can find the first program I made.
 2. [here](server-client-fifo/README.md) you can find a server-client program, using named pipes (FIFOs) for inter-process communication, for a **single** client.
 3. [here](big-server-client-fifo/README.md) you can find a server-client program, using named pipes (FIFOs) for inter-process communication, for **multiple** clients.
+4. [here](server-client-socket/README.md) you can find a server-client program, using TCP/IP sockets for inter-process communication, for a **single** client.